TO BE PUBLISHED February 2021

 Engagement with policy officials at this conference

 Westminster Health Forum conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have already reserved places representing: DHSC, the Ministry of Justice; HM Treasury; and the National Audit Office.
+This seminar will be an opportunity for stakeholders to engage with officials who have already reserved places representing: DHSC, Ministry of Justice, Government Legal Department, National Audit Office and HM Treasury.